microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 5. Call the DMF API that creates an instance of the Module using all the definitions in the above steps.

-The Module's Create function should [not] talk to hardware.
+The Module's Create function should not talk to hardware.
 Generally speaking, it should only perform the above steps.
-Allocation of Module specific resources such as memory and timers should be done in the Module's **DMF_[ModuleName]_Open** callback.
+Allocation of Module-specific resources such as memory and timers should be done in the Module's **DMF_[ModuleName]_Open** callback.

 ### Annotated Module Create function